whereistejas/old-blog-backup/_drafts/2020-09-24-SAP-HANA-XSA.md

 This connection is created with the help of synonyms and grantor services.
 The representation of the external database object in the ego container, is called a **synonym**.
 A synonym is an alias to the external database object.
 A **grantor service** is an user-defined service that connects the ego container to the remote database hosting the external schema artifacts<sup>[2](https://help.sap.com/viewer/7952ef28a6914997abc01745fef1b607/2.0_SPS04/en-US/df2d69fe55e34406b1f8d54c43e6aee5.html)</sup>.

-In this blogpost, we will cover two cross-container data scenarios:
+In this blog post, we will cover two cross-container data scenarios:
 1. Reading data from another HDI container.
 2. Reading data from an external remote schema/database.